bhauman/clojure-mcp/README.md

 Be sure to update your `claude_desktop_config.json` to use the new alias.
 Remember: You only need to provide arguments to the ClojureMCP server if you need to override the settings in your `deps.edn`.

+Here is an example using the dual configuration:

+Prompt to Claude:

+> Evaluate this expression in clojure: `(+ 1 2 3)`

+Claude's response:

+> The expression (+ 1 2 3) evaluates to 6.
+> This is a simple addition operation in Clojure where the + function adds all the arguments together: 1 + 2 + 3 = 6.

+Now try ClojureScript:

+> Evaluate the same expression in clojurescript, and output the result to the browser console.

+Claude's response:

+> The expression (+ 1 2 3) evaluates to 6 in ClojureScript as well, and the result has been logged to the browser console.
+> The function returns nil because js/console.log doesn't return a value, but if you check your browser's developer console, you should see 6 printed there.

+Success!

 ## LLM API Keys

 > This is NOT required to use the Clojure MCP server.